Tag: questions

 ※Prayer※

 Creator, you have created all things.
-Help us to look at all things to more deeply about you and your love.
+Help us to look at all things to learn more deeply about you and your love.
 Amen.

 • Neglection